 “Shenandoah’s conference is valuable for preservice as well as veteran teachers,” said Turner-Pryor, who attended the conference for the first time this year.
 “The preservice teachers seemed to be excited about the information shared and meeting the authors.
 As a veteran teacher, I was able to reflect on my craft and think of ways that I can use the information learned and knowledge gained in my classroom this upcoming school year.
 Aspiring authors and illustrators were also able to get advice and guidance from the professionals.”

-The conference also provides continuing education credits for educators.
+The conference, which is supported in part by the Claude Moore Charitable Foundation, also provides continuing education credits for educators.
 It pairs with the Shenandoah Valley Writing Project’s Invitational Summer Institute (ISI) for educators, enabling ISI fellows to attend and learn.
 And, courses are offered at the conference that satisfy credit for Shenandoah’s Master of Science in Literacy Education.

 Turner-Pryor said she looks forward to returning to the conference; she also reflected some of Lin’s comments in her own, when expressing the importance of children’s literature.
 “Children’s literature is meaningful because it transcends time and place.
 It also connects people across diverse cultures and communities.
 Reading is the core of all learning.
 My love for reading has been a conduit for me to discover things about myself and have experiences that I would not have had otherwise.”